What Is An Anchor Store In Retail?

 The changes in UK consumers’ shopping behaviour, combined with the market trends, are statistically likely to have a detrimental effect on high street stores.

 This change in shopping experience offers smaller retailers the opportunity to benefit from larger business' marketing efforts and gain more exposure on the high street.
-Here at UK POS we have looked into the various ways that you can create exciting shopfronts to attract customers in store when you are near to an anchor site.

 “In many retail outlets, the environment is dull.
 Retailers are doing lots of work behind the scenes on improving their offer but it hasn’t filtered through to stores yet.”
 Diane Wehrle, Marketing and Insights Director at Springboard [6]